adamroyjones/firefox-tabs/readme.md

 The program has two commands: store and load.

-This program doesn't cover synchronisation or automation.
+This program doesn't cover synchronisation of tabs between machines or automation.
 For those ends, I'd use [syncthing](https://syncthing.net) and a systemd unit.

 ### store